The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Science Goals

 \subsection{Particle Physics}

 The neutrino is the only Standard Model particle whose mass is unknown.
 Measurements of E-mode polarization enable detection of the neutrino mass.
 Neutrinos affect the growth of structure: massive neutrinos cannot cluster on physical scales smaller than their free-streaming length, suppressing the growth of structure on these scales.
 Gravitational lensing from CMB and optical surveys determines the amplitude of current structure in our universe, but determining the growth of structure requires knowledge of the primordial amplitude as well.
 Primary CMB anisotropy only determines the primordial amplitude within $\sim$1\% uncertainty due to scattering at reionization.
-PIXIE's nearly cosmic-variance limited measurement of the reionization optical depth ($\S$\ref{sec:foregrounds}) would remove this limiting uncertainty to enable a $4\sigma$ determination of neutrino mass \cite{Calabrese:2016eii}.
+PIXIE's nearly cosmic-variance limited measurement of the reionization optical depth ($\S$\ref{sec:foregrounds}) would remove this limiting uncertainty to enable a determination of neutrino mass to 4 standard deviation precision \cite{Calabrese:2016eii}.

 Dark matter (DM) provides a more exotic test of particle physics.
-The long-favored weakly interacting massive particles (WIMP) scenario is seeing increased pressure from direct detection experiments, suggesting instead more exotic scenarios such as axionic DM \cite{ tashiro/etal:2013, marsh:2016} or PBHs \cite{carr/etal:2010}.
+The long-favored weakly interacting massive particles (WIMP) scenario is seeing increased pressure from both direct detection experiments and tests for supersymmetry in particle colliders, suggesting instead more exotic scenarios such as axionic DM \cite{ tashiro/etal:2013, marsh:2016} or PBHs \cite{carr/etal:2010}.
 PIXIE's spectral distortion limits constrain electromagnetic interactions between dark matter and standard-model particles from DM decay annihilation and scattering \cite{feng:2010}.
 Spectral distortions from DM decay depend on the lifetime and abundance of the (excited) DM state.
 The temperature/velocity- dependence of the DM annihilation cross-section strongly affects annihilation signals, with spectral distortions being particularly valuable for p-wave annihilation \cite{aalberts/etal:2018}.
 Since the dark matter number density scales as 1/mass, spectral distortions from DM annihilation or scattering are sensitive to low masses.
-PIXIE 95\% confidence limits $|\mu| < 6 \times 10^{-7}$ from the baseline mission restrict Majorana annihilations to mass $m_\chi > {\sim} 300$\,keV \cite{mcdonald/etal:2001}.
+PIXIE 95\% confidence limits $|\mu| < 5 \times 10^{-7}$ from the baseline mission restrict Majorana annihilations to mass $m_\chi > {\sim} 300$\,keV \cite{mcdonald/etal:2001}.